Welcome to the ICLR 2021 virtual conference!

-A iclr.cc login and an ICLR 2021 registration are required to access the content.
-Everyone is expected to follow the Code of Conduct.
+The ICLR 2022 organizers put together an exciting program of invited talks, contributed research papers, socials, and workshops.
 To jump right into the conference program, we recommend the conference schedule to get started.
 You can also find more details about the virtual conference format in the opening remarks from the organizing committee.
 Read on below to learn more about how to use all elements of the virtual conference site.

 Navigating the Website

-All of ICLR 2021 will be accessed through the main webpage.
-You may access all parts of the conference using the top menu bar.
+You may access all parts of the virtual conference using the top menu bar.
 Check the Schedule to get an overview of when the live sessions for all events are taking place.
-You may navigate all the papers in the Papers section.
+You may navigate all the papers in the Papers section of the Main Conference.
 You may search for titles and authors or look through all papers by skimming titles and bookmarking them.
 You can bookmark other sessions as well.
-If you go to your name in the top right corner and click on My Bookmarks in the dropdown menu, you can Download the schedule with all sessions you bookmarked and you can import it in your calendar.
-You can take a break and socialize in the ICLR cafe any time during the conference.
+If you go to your name in the top right corner and click on My Bookmarks in the dropdown menu, you can download the schedule with all sessions you bookmarked or you can subscribe to your bookmarks inyour calendar.

-All attendees with registration will automatically have access to Rocket.Chat, a separate Rocket.Chat account is not needed.
+All registered attendees will have access to Rocket.Chat, a separate Rocket.Chat account is not needed.
 If you have problems with Rocket.Chat try refreshing the page.
 If that does not work try logging out and then logging back in.

 Each session has a Rocket.Chat channel.
 Questions for the speakers should be posted there.
 Other participants that are also interested in the question can comment or put emoji on the post to increase its visibility.
 Eventually, the moderator will select questions to ask the speaker.
 Speakers will be able to continue answering questions on Rocket.Chat after the end of their talk for approximately one hour.